telekom/lazy-imports/README.md

 # Lazy-Imports

-This repository is depricated and should no longer be used.
+This repository is deprecated and should no longer be used.
 It is replaced by [lazy-imports](https://github.com/bachorp/lazy-imports) from [Pascal Bachor](https://github.com/bachorp).

 [![Apache-2.0 License](https://img.shields.io/github/license/telekom/lazy-imports)](https://github.com/telekom/lazy-imports/blob/main/LICENSE)